1979. New York City.

 The inspiration for that haunting high pitch chant came from a wild eyed neighbor where he lived on Spring St. “I’d see this guy all the time and I’d say ‘Hey, How ya doing’ and he would reply ‘Heeeyyy Daaavid, Heeeyyyy’.
 It was kind of scary but as long as you did your thing and respected the people around you, you were good.”
 It was this same theme that became the message of the film.
 “Live by your wits.”
 Kelly explains.
 “Respect people.
 Respect yourself.”

 “The Warriors” celebrated its 35th anniversary earlier this month, and when we asked Kelly what how he felt nearly four decades later he replied “ I’m shocked.
 Man, that went quick.
 It feels like yesterday.”
 He remembers being kicked out of his Spring St. apartment during the filming.
 “I really think its cause I looked and dressed like Luther.
 I payed $150 a month and after the first month was up the landlord was like ‘you gotta go.’
-So I packed up my things and stored them in a friend’s basement, drove around the city on a bike and went from Hotel to Hotel.”
-He stayed for a moment at a motel across from the iconic Chelsea Hotel at the same time the controversial death of Nancy Spungen, girlfriend to Sid Vicious of The Sex Pistols.
+So I packed up my things and stored them in a friend’s basement, rode around the city on a bike and went from motel to motel.”
+He stayed briefly across the street from the iconic Chelsea Hotel the same week that Nancy Spungen, girlfriend to Sid Vicious of The Sex Pistols, was mysteriously murdered.

 Thirty five years later Kelly is still beloved for his performance as the crazed Luther.
 Released alongside Hollywood blockbusters like Francis Ford Coppola’s “Apocalypse Now”, and Ridley Scott’s “Alien ” , “The Warriors” carved out its place in cinema history to become one of New York City’s greatest cult films.